British Memoirs of the Napoleonic Wars

 It seems like more memoirs are pubished every year.
 Some are reprints of long out-of-print books, while others have never been published before.
 There are many memoirs, diaries, and other papers in archives just waiting to be discovered / pubished.
 For example, I recently picked up Nick Lipscombe’s Wellington’s Guns.
 In his bibliography he listed 20 sets of papers in the James Clavell Library at the Royal Artillery Museum that have not been published before.
 Among these papers include those of Robert Bull, Robert Gardiner, Norman Ramsey, and William Robe.
 Let’s hope we will see them sometime soon!

-This bibliography is by no means complete.
-If you know of a book that is not included, please contact me.
+This bibliography however is still by no means complete.
+If you know of a book that is not included, please contact us.